gloveboxhq/ams-data-cleaning-challenge/README.md

 Email your Point of Contact for this role:

 - JSON file of your Open Refine rules for reference.
+- A document recording the steps of the cleaning
 - Screenshot the records where:
 	- No phone numbers or email address are present
 	- 'glovebox_policy_type_id' are blank